niteshthapa/HTML5-Forms-ControlsWithReactForm/README.md

 # Handle HTML5 Forms Controls With React Form

 # Summary
-This post i have shown how we can store all the HTML5 controls value in and object.This is for absolutly beginner we can handle with mush better way but as i said this is for absolutly beginner.
+This post i have shown how we can store all the HTML5 controls value in and object.This is for absolutly beginner we can handle with much better way but as i said this is for absolutly beginner.
 ### `Demo`